lukso-network/docs/docs/standards/getting-started/01-create-universal-profile.md

 </Tabs>

-As you can see from the code snippet above, transfering LYX from a Universal Profile is simply making a standard contract `CALL`, with some `_value` attached to the contract call.
+As you can see from the code snippet above, transferring LYX from a Universal Profile is as simple as making a standard contract `CALL`, with some `_value` attached to the contract call.
 Since we are just making a simple LYX transfer, the fourth parameter `_data` should be empty.

 ### Interact with other contracts